In a court hearing in June, PG&E told the court that it apologized for causing the fires and wants to pay fire victims.

 PG&E has also internally proposed establishing a $14 billion fund to resolve legal claims arising from the 2017 and 2018 wildfires, according to a report by Bloomberg.
 The global settlement, if approved, would apply to every Camp Fire lawsuit.

-The bankruptcy judge handling the Camp Fire lawsuits against PG&E set an October 21, 2019 deadline to file papers in bankruptcy court.
+The bankruptcy judge handling the Camp Fire lawsuits against PG&E set a December 31, 2019 deadline to file papers in bankruptcy court.
 If people don’t file a claim, they will get NO recovery.

 In 2018, CAL FIRE, a government agency, investigated and issued official reports concluding that PG&E caused at least 12 of the 2017 North Bay fires.
 On June 8, 2018, CAL FIRE stated

 After extensive and thorough investigations, CAL FIRE investigators have determined that 12 Northern California wildfires in the October 2017 Fire Siege were caused by electric power and distribution lines, conductors and the failure of power poles.

 Specifically, the PG&E wildfire lawsuit allege that by failing to properly inspect and maintain its infrastructure and clear vegetation from its power lines, PG&E has violated the law and is legal responsibility for the substantial damages caused by the fires.

 Why Over 2300 Clients Chose Us: Experience Matters